dboutote/Easy-Banner-Widget/README.md

 * Easily select banner color using built-in color picker.
 * Include `html` in your banners message.
 * Easily select text color using built-in color picker.
+* Preview your color selections before saving!
-* Easily link the banners to any url.
+* Easily link banners to any url.
 * Choose the default (basic) CSS styling or roll your own.

 ## Developer Features